Fukaya Categories as Categorical Morse Homology: Introduction

-From a concrete geometric perspective, we have been particularly inspired by Seidel's theory of exact symplectic Dehn twists~\cite{S01, S01b, S03, Seidel}.
-For technical foundations or at least moral reassurance, we have also leaned heavily upon the cornerstones set by Eliashberg, Gromov, and Weinstein~\cite{EG, W, E}, Fukaya, Oh, Ohta, and Ono~\cite{FOOO}, Seidel~\cite{Seidel}, Fukaya and Oh~\cite{FO}, Wehrheim and Woodward~\cite{ww1, ww2, ww3, ww4, ww5, ww6}, Kashiwara and Schapira~\cite{KS} and Lurie~\cite{topos, HA, TFT}.
-There is a wealth of results in closely aligned directions, in particular in the analysis of the homology of closed strings.
-We are familiar with only a small part of this growing literature, in particular, the guiding advances of Seidel~\cite{S08, S09}, and the striking results of Bourgeois, Cieliebak, Eckholm, and Eliashberg~\cite{C, BEE1, BEE2}.
+From a~concrete geometric perspective, we have been particularly inspired by Seidel's theory of exact symplectic Dehn twists~\cite{S01b,S01, S03, Seidel}.
+For our understanding of the foundations of the subject, we have turned to the work of Eliashberg, Gromov, and Weinstein~\cite{E, EG, W}, Fukaya, Oh, Ohta, and Ono~\cite{FOOO}, Seidel~\cite{Seidel}, Fukaya and Oh~\cite{FO}, Wehrheim and Woodward~\cite{ww6,ww3, ww1,ww4, ww2, ww5}, Kashiwara and Schapira~\cite{KS} and Lurie~\cite{HA, topos, TFT}.
+There is a~wealth of results in closely aligned directions, in particular in the analysis of the homology of closed strings.
+We are familiar with only a~small part of this growing literature, in particular, the guiding advances of Seidel~\cite{S08, S09}, and the striking results of Bourgeois, Cieliebak, Eckholm, and Eliashberg~\cite{BEE2, BEE1, C}.

+\looseness=-1 This paper outlines anticipated structure and does not provide comprehensive arguments.
+Due to the high technical demands, our discussion of functors on noncompact branes is only a~sketch highlighting our main expectations within this rapidly developing subject.
+Assu\-ming these structural results, we provide complete arguments for the localization of the Fukaya cate\-gory.

-In what follows, we first outline the specific setup adopted in this paper, then go on to describe our main results and their immediate precursors.
+In what follows, we f\/irst outline the specif\/ic setup adopted in this paper, then go on to describe our main expectations, results and their immediate precursors.